DevanshuDubey/PomodoroTimer/README.md

 - Simple UI for easy use.
 - Sound alert at the end of each period (work or rest).
 - Customizable timer duration.
+- No distraction UI with only required functionalities.

 ## Screenshots